The Order of the Sun

 Generation of Chaos

-Chimeras are pitied as an ongoing reminder of the danger innate to Ethertech.
-The Order is opposed to the chaos created by the Generation.
-It is not unknown for Puritans to make preemptive strikes on Generation encampments, culling the chaos.
+The Order is generally opposed to the chaos created by the Generation.
+As the Generation is home to many Chimeras, it is not unknown for Puritans to make preemptive strikes on Generation encampments, culling the chaos.

 The Peacekeepers